 The Cost of a Bedliner Paint Job

 We actually have a separate article going into more detail on the cost of such a paint job.
 Bedliner can cost around $500 dollars give or take at most IF you plan to do it yourself.
 Bedliners can come with spray guns or brush/roller sets for you to DIY.
-You can find more details in our page about cost, pros & cons of spray in bedliners.
+Read our top recommendations for roll-on bedliners.

 However, if you don’t want to get your hands dirty, you will need to task a professional with the painting and that can cost you a couple of hundred dollars more, pushing the total closer to $800-$1000 or even over.